 Wright Ranch and Resources, LLC

 We want to inspire as many children as possible to learn.
-We can take this museum around the county and state until we have our fixed facility and then lease or loan it to towns around the state for longer periods of time.
+We can take the Mobile Museum around the county and state until we have our fixed facility and then lease or loan it to towns around the state for longer periods of time.

 Additionally, employers in Wyoming struggle to fill technical related fields with local talent.
 By engaging our children early in STEAM related learning, they will be more likely to pursue careers in technical related fields and transition more successfully from school to work life or post secondary.
 This is especially important for our young girls who in Wyoming will earn at least 33% less than men (Status of Women in the States: 2015, a project of the Institute for Women’s Policy Research).
 This is largely in part to men occupying STEM related jobs 1.7 times more often than women.
 The wage gap is projected to be present in Wyoming until the year 2159.
 With focused STEAM related education, we proactively shorten this time frame.